PuyaCompE/CARLA_2024/README.md

 # Human-Aware Automotive Testbed with CARLA Driving Simulator

 ## Overview
 This project aims to advance human-in-the-loop experimentation by developing a custom-built automotive testbed that integrates physical and virtual simulation environments.
-Leveraging the CARLA open-source driving simulator, this platform enables comprehensive analysis of driver behavior and interaction under varied scenarios, contributing to the design of safer and more intuitive vehicular systems.
+Utilizing the CARLA open-source driving simulator, this platform enables comprehensive analysis of driver behavior and interaction under varied scenarios.

 ## Features